domenic/get-originals/README.md

 Looking at the [non-robust async local storage implementation](https://github.com/domenic/async-local-storage/blob/312d0fa31e6864b41df82119a9468db18c54ac19/prototype/implementation.mjs), it seems like every `x.y` property access should be converted to use the originals... except maybe `.length` on arrays.
 The array manipulation in general needs a bit more care.

-## Future extension: let author code expose its own originals
+## Author code / built-in modules exposing their own originals

-TODO: Figure out how/whether this can work, especially with the instance-based design.
+Talk about how they can follow this same pattern